adoptium/temurin-build/RELEASING.md

    - `targetConfigurations`: remove all the entries for the variants you don't want to build (e.g. remove the openj9 ones for hotspot releases) or any platforms you don't want to release (Currently that would include OpenJ9 aarch64)
    - `releaseType: Release`
    - <details><summary>Extra steps for OpenJ9 ONLY</summary>
-     For OpenJ9 releases, `overridePublishName` should be set to the github binaries publish name (NOTE: If you are doing a point release, do NOT adjust this as we don't want the filenames to include the `.x` part), e.g. `jdk8u232-b09_openj9-0.14.0` or `jdk-11.0.5+10_openj9-0.14.0`.
+     For OpenJ9 releases, `overridePublishName` should be set to the GitHub binaries publish name (NOTE: If you are doing a point release, do NOT adjust this as we don't want the filenames to include the `.x` part), e.g. `jdk8u232-b09_openj9-0.14.0` or `jdk-11.0.5+10_openj9-0.14.0`.
 Similarly, `scmReference` for OpenJ9 releases should be the name of the  extensions release branch: e.g. `openj9-0.14.0`</details>
    - `adoptBuildNumber`: Leave blank unless you are doing a point release in which case it should be a number starting at `1` for the first point release.
    - `additionalConfigureArgs`: JDK8 automatically adds`--with-milestone=fcs` in `build.sh` so there's no need to provide it here.
 For JDK11+ use `--without-version-pre --without-version-opt` (for EA releases use: `--with-version-pre=ea --without-version-opt`)
    - `scmReference`: One of the following: